-- Disk encryption only protect you against the untrustworthy people who can have the physical access to your computer.
-It cannot safe you from cyber attacks, and your computer is still vulnerable to get attacked by a hacker who could access your device through malware installation.
+- Disk encryption only protects you against the untrustworthy people who can have the physical access to your computer.
+It cannot save you from cyber attacks, and your computer is still vulnerable to get attacked by a hacker who could access your device through malware installation.

 - Malicious apps and websites can still pop, and your system might get infected with the viruses or worms they contain.

-- Network hackers and attackers can still exploit services running on your device, such as network file sharing, BitTorrent client, or your iTunes playlist sharing, to name a few.
+- Network hackers and attackers can still exploit services running on your devices, such as network file sharing, BitTorrent client, or your iTunes playlist sharing, to name a few.